-Understanding what is going on behind the scenes of your website is the key to understanding your customers and what they want, and how to improve your business.
+Understanding what is going on behind the scenes of your website, with a tool like Google Analytics, is the key to understanding your customers and what they want, and how to improve your business.
 For e-commerce businesses, you can see which products get the most views and which are ignored and you can track a customer’s steps throughout your site so you can understand how they are using your navigation systems.

 But even for those businesses that do not sell directly through their website, Google Analytics can be invaluable.
 You can find out which pages your prospects spend most of their time on, which they tend to land on, and which pages lead them to exit your site entirely.

 It’s a no-brainer, but many people are intimidated by Google Analytics or frustrated with how it works.
 Thankfully, there are tools that are designed to help you to get further under the Analytics bonnet, giving you a glimpse of the fascinating behaviours of those on your website.
 Here are three of them:

 If you’re familiar with the “official” Google Analytics Add-on tools, then you can think of Supermetrics as the supercharged version.
 While the official Add-on is specifically for Google Sheets, Supermetrics has different products, although there’s a distinct possibility that the Google Sheets version is the most popular one.

 If you aren’t familiar with the GA Add-on, then Supermetrics is basically a tool which pulls data from Google Analytics into Google Sheets where you can slice, dice and analyse it.

 Supermetrics is a freemium product.
 With the free version, you are limited to 100 queries per day and 100 rows per query.
 Upgrading removes these limits and it allows you to import data from a variety of other sources as well as Google Analytics.
 You also get to fresh the data automatically and send out emails and there is a feature to prevent sampling.